Roy Wilkins Park: Family center

 The Roy Wilkins Family Center is a 50,000 ft2 building that was part of the St. Albans Naval Hospital.
 The Family Center is located near the eastern corner of the park, near Baisley Boulevard and 119th Road.
 Its largest feature is an Olympic-size swimming pool, but the center also houses other programs and events, including a daytime summer camp, after-school activities, and counseling.

-A 425-seat theater, which contains piano and film rooms, is located next to the recreation center.
+The Black Spectrum Theatre, a 325-seat or 425-seat theater with piano and film rooms, is located next to the recreation center.
 It is occupied by the Black Spectrum Theatre Company, which was founded in 1970 and is the largest African American theater company in Queens.
 The troupe moved to Roy Wilkins Park in 1986.

-An African-American Hall of Fame is located outside the family center, and contains 400 lb medallions of such figures as Ralph Bunche, a diplomat, and Shirley Chisholm, the first black female United States Representative.
+An African-American Hall of Fame is also located outside the family center; it contains 400 lb medallions of such figures as Ralph Bunche, a diplomat, and Shirley Chisholm, the first black female United States Representative.

 Play facilities

 Close to the southern corner of Roy Wilkins Park are two baseball fields, two tennis/handball courts, two basketball courts, and play equipment.
 An additional six tennis/handball courts, four batting cages, four basketball courts, more play equipment, and restrooms are located on the eastern border of the park, directly to the north and facing Baisley Boulevard.
 To the northeast is a parking lot and the Roy Wilkins Family Center.

 The central part of Roy Wilkins Park, near Merrick Boulevard, contains additional parking.
 There are also three cricket pitches, a running track, and restrooms.
 During the 1990s, hurdler Dalilah Muhammad had used the park's track-and-field facilities while growing up in Queens.
 The northern part of Roy Wilkins Park, facing 175th Street to the west and 115th Avenue to the north, contains additional parking as well as two baseball fields.